PartDiffuser: Part-wise 3D Mesh Generation via Discrete Diffusion: Method

-Crucially, the self-attention module employs a specialized composite mask as an important tool to achieve part-wise generation.
-This mask combines two distinct components via logical intersection.
-The Block Diffusion Mask stemming from BD-LM \cite{arriola2025block} enables fine-grained control over the diffusion process by regulating the flow of information between different token blocks, each corresponding to a semantic part.
-It implements a hybrid attention structure: it permits full, bidirectional attention within each token block, while enforcing an autoregressive attention between token blocks, allowing part $i$ to attend only to previous parts $X_{<i}$.
-The second, Block-Aware Padding Mask, works in tight coordination with this hybrid structure.
-It supports the bidirectional intra-block attention by permitting full visibility within each token block, including padding tokens.
-Conversely, for the autoregressive inter-block attention, it strictly prevents attention to any padding tokens in other blocks, ensuring context is derived only from valid data.
-The example of the composite mask used during the training phase can be found in Figure \ref{fig:train_mask}.
+The self-attention module employs a specialized composite mask as an important tool to achieve part-wise generation.
+Building upon block-wise semi-autoregressive principles \cite{arriola2025block}, it permits full, bidirectional attention within each token block, while enforcing an autoregressive attention between token blocks, allowing part $i$ to attend only to previous parts $X_{<i}$.
+Furthermore, a Block-Aware Padding Mask works in coordination to manage padding token visibility across these modes.
+We defer the detailed visualization and formulation of this composite mask to the Appendix.